GDPR Code of Conduct for True Influence

 26. GSD People Management Policy

-GSD will be considered as a data set that requires exclusive and special attention in terms of information security while it is in the custody of TIG.
+GSD will be considered as a data set that requires exclusive and special attention in terms of information security while it is in the custody of True Influence.

 Hence, GSD would be suitably tagged and processed on a need to know basis by a specially trained set of employees.